ethanlance/thisorthat/docs/elevator-pitch.md

 Ever stood in front of your closet for 20 minutes trying to pick an outfit?
 Spent hours comparing products online only to buy nothing?
 Felt overwhelmed by the endless choices in our modern world?
 You're not alone.
 We live in an age of infinite options, and it's making us miserable.
 The average person makes 35,000 decisions per day, and most of them feel like work.

+**Our Target: Gen Z and Millennial Decision-Makers** ThisOrThat is built for the 18-35 demographic who grew up with social media but crave authentic connections.
+These are the fashion-conscious, tech-savvy users who post outfit checks on Instagram, compare products on TikTok, and value their friend groups' opinions.
+They're tired of endless scrolling and want quick, helpful decisions from people they actually trust.

 ## The Solution: This or That, That Simple

 ThisOrThat turns decision-making into a game your friends play with you.
 Instead of agonizing over choices alone, you create a fun poll, share it with your crew, and let them help you decide.
 Two photos, 24 hours, and boom - you have your answer.
 No more endless scrolling through options.
 No more decision fatigue.
 Just simple, binary choices that actually get resolved.